Dayakargoud/InstaSaver/README.md

 InstaSaver
 ======

-InstaSaver is a simple and powerful library for saving of Instagram Posts and Reels.
+InstaSaver is a simple and powerful kotlin library for saving of Instagram Posts and Reels.
 InstaSaver will allow you to save videos, Images, IGTV and Reels with single click.

 # Gradle
 ```groovy